herumi/bls/readme.md

 make test_go_swapg ; test for cgo
 ```

+Remark:
-Remark: The library built with BLS_SWAP_G is not compatible with the library built without BLS_SWAP_G.
+- The library built with BLS_SWAP_G is not compatible with the library built without BLS_SWAP_G.
+- Define `-DBLS_SWAP_G' before including `bls/bn.h`.

 # Library
 * libbls256.a/libbls256.so ; for BN254 compiled with MCLBN_FP_UNIT_SIZE=4